Benefits of Leaf Litter Mulch in the Garden and How to Make It

 While leaf mulch offers numerous benefits to the garden, there are some potential drawbacks or cons to consider:

-• Potential for Matting: Leaves can sometimes mat together when they get wet or compacted, which may reduce air circulation and create a barrier to water penetration.
+• Potential for Matting: Leaves can sometimes mat together when they get wet or compacted, reducing air circulation and creating a barrier to water penetration.
 This can slow down decomposition.

 • Nutrient Imbalance: Different types of leaves have varying nutrient profiles.
 Use a diverse mix of leaves or allow them to decompose over time.